 - 1/4 cup pine nuts, toasted

-Peel pears, if desired and cut lengthwise in half.
+Peel pears, if desired, and cut lengthwise in half.
 (If you like, leave the stems attached to two of the halves for an attractive appearance.)
 Use a melon baller or grapefruit spoon to scoop out the seeds.
-Bring wine, water and allspice to a boil over high heat in a large saucepan or Dutch oven just large enough to arrange pear halves in one layer.
+Bring wine, water, and allspice to a boil over high heat in a large saucepan or Dutch oven just large enough to arrange pear halves in one layer.
 Add pear halves.
 Reduce heat so as to maintain a gentle simmer.
-Simmer pears uncovered, turning over each 5 minutes with a large spoon until pears are almost tender when pierced with the tip of a sharp knife, 15 to 20 minutes.
+Simmer pears uncovered, turning over every 5 minutes with a large spoon until pears are almost tender when pierced with the tip of a sharp knife, 15 to 20 minutes.

 Use a slotted spoon to transfer pears to a shallow bowl; cover tightly with foil to keep warm.
 Turn heat to high; boil juices in a saucepan until reduced to 1/3 cup, 16 to 18 minutes.
 Stir in vanilla.
 Transfer pears to serving dishes.
 Drizzle syrup over pears; top with cheese and pine nuts.

 Tip: It’s not necessary to peel the pears.
 Many of the vitamins are just beneath the skin, and leaving the skin on helps keep the pear from becoming mushy.

 - Cheese of the Week – Gorgonzola (beatcancer2010.wordpress.com)

 - Stuffed Portobello Mushrooms with Sausage and Kale (lattesandleggings.com)

 - Endive Salad with Bacon, Avocado and Gorgonzola Recipe (avocadocentral.com)

 - Orzo Salad with Pears, Walnuts, & Gorgonzola (diethood.com)